vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 How mark price is calculated is configured per market, and can be changed with a governance proposal to update a market.

 ### Mark price algorithms
 The current mark price algorithms that can be used in a market configuration are described below.
+The configuration can apply to mark price, and for perpetual futures markets, the internal price.

 ### Last traded price
 When the mark price is set to be the last traded price, this means it is set after each order transaction is processed from a sequence of transactions with the same timestamp, provided that at least <NetworkParameter frontMatter={frontMatter} param="network.markPriceUpdateMaximumFrequency" hideName="true" /> has elapsed since the last mark price update.